 What Causes Dysautonomia or Autonomic Nervous System Dysfunction?

-Dysautonomia, or autonomic nervous system dysfunction, occurs when these two systems fail to work together in harmony.
+Dysautonomia, or autonomic nervous system dysfunction, occurs when these two systems (sympathetic and parasympathetic) fail to work together in harmony.
 The most common scenario is the sympathetic nervous system remains dominant most of the time and the parasympathetic rarely turns on, which is referred to as sympathetic dominance.

 When this occurs, then the body remains in a state of fight or flight most of the time or at all times.
 The stress response system never or rarely turns off.
 If the body remains in a state of fight or flight all the time, then many degenerative processes begin to happen and result in a variety of chronic health conditions and overall poor health like those in our list above, because it is only supposed to be used for brief emergencies.

 The stress response system was designed to deal with brief emergencies that threaten survival.
 It isn’t supposed to last very long because the body cannot sustain itself for very long in this state.
 The natural and preferred state of the mind and body is the parasympathetic state because it is regenerative.
 However, it is willing to forgo its preferred parasympathetic state to deal with acute emergencies and will remain in that state if the emergency continues.

 If the brain and the body remain in the sympathetic fight or flight state for too long and too often, it is degenerative; it breaks us down.
 If this cycle continues, then eventually the system burns out.
 It is this cycle that results in dysautonomia or autonomic nervous system dysfunction.